Clemence, Viscountess of Châteaudun

-Clemence (died 1220), Viscountess of Châteaudun and Dame de Mondoubleau, daughter of Geoffrey VI, Viscount of Châteaudun, and Clemence de Roches, widow of Theobald VI, Count of Blois.
+Clemence (died 1259) was Viscountess of Châteaudun and Dame de Mondoubleau in 1250-1259, daughter of Geoffrey VI, Viscount of Châteaudun, and Clemence de Roches, widow of Theobald VI, Count of Blois.

 Clemence inherited the title of Viscountess of Châteaudun after the death of her father.
 She married Robert de Dreux, Seigneur de Beau, son of Robert III, Count of Dreux, great-grandson of Louis VI of France.
 Clemence and Robert had two children: